For Investors & Transactions

 When to use it

-An Investor AI Diligence Review is most valuable before a capital commitment decision — when the AI-related evidence chain can still influence the terms, conditions, or outcome of the investment.
+An Investor AI Diligence Audit is most valuable before a capital commitment decision — when the AI-related evidence chain can still influence the terms, conditions, or outcome of the investment.

 - —Before investing in an AI-enabled company